jwalton/rust-book-abridged/docs/ch08-common-collections.md

 }
 ```

 Note the explicit '\*` dereference operator here.
-We'll talk more about that in [chapter 15][chap15] (TODO: Link to "Following the Pointer to the Value" section).
+We'll talk more about the dereference operator in [chapter 15](./ch15-smart-pointers.md#following-the-pointer-to-the-value).

 ### Using an Enum to Store Multiple Types